-Hemlock Lake Professional Review and Guide
+Hemlock Lake Professional Guide

 "Set in the gently rolling hills south of Rochester, this 1,800-acre lake is an integral part of the city’s water supply and remains totally undeveloped.
 Seven miles long, it averages 40 feet deep and has a maximum depth of 91 feet.